karmey77/Semester2-3_S5A13/README.md

     3. users can receive wrong email messages after enter the wrong email

-    4. users can welcome back messages after successfully login
+    4. users can receive welcome back messages after successfully login

+    5. users' login information can be saved as cookies for 10 mins

   --dependancies: